 The North Carolina Comprehensive State Rail Plan was approved and adopted at the North Carolina Board of Transportation Multi-modal Committee meeting on Aug.
 5, 2015.

 The Comprehensive State Rail Plan is also available on the Rail Division Resources Site on Connect NCDOT.

 State Rail Plan Recommendations

-- Projects at intermodal terminals, transload facilities, or manufacturing companies that can benefit our economy by linking NC industries to the overall rail network.
-Generally, these projects have good benefit to cost ratios.
+- Projects at intermodal terminals, transload facilities or manufacturing companies that can benefit the economy by linking North Carolina industries to the overall rail network.

 - Fund track improvements on corridors prioritized based on rail volumes, truck volumes on parallel highways, the Strategic Rail Corridor Network (STRACNET) and connectivity to major freight activity centers.